py-pdf/pypdf/docs/user/extract-text.md

 * font-dictionary: full font dictionary
 * font-size: the size (in text coordinate space)

-The matrix stores 6 parameters.
-The first 4 provide the rotation/scaling matrix and the last two provide the translation (horizontal/vertical)
+The matrix stores six parameters.
+The first four provide the rotation/scaling matrix and the last two provide the translation (horizontal/vertical).
 It is recommended to use the user_matrix as it takes into all transformations.

 Notes :

- - as indicated in the PDF 1.7 reference, page 204 the user matrix applies to text space/image space/form space/pattern space.
+ - As indicated in §8.3.3 of the PDF 1.7 or PDF 2.0 specification, the user matrix applies to text space/image space/form space/pattern space.
- - if you want to get the full transformation from text to user space, you can use the `mult` function (availalbe in global import) as follows:
+ - If you want to get the full transformation from text to user space, you can use the `mult` function (availalbe in global import) as follows:
-`txt2user = mult(tm, cm))`
+`txt2user = mult(tm, cm))`.
-The font-size is the raw text size, that is affected by the `user_matrix`
+The font-size is the raw text size, that is affected by the `user_matrix`.

 The font-dictionary may be None in case of unknown fonts.
-If not None it may e.g. contain key "/BaseFont" with value "/Arial,Bold".
+If not None it could contain something like key "/BaseFont" with value "/Arial,Bold".

 **Caveat**: In complicated documents the calculated positions may be difficult to (if you move from multiple forms to page user space for example).